 Mahles, at Koster, says, “One advantage of crystalline coatings is that they are self-sealing and breathable.
 However, active water leaks must be stopped prior to application.”

-This usually involves crack injection or curtain wall injection with polyurethane or acrylic grouts, but hydraulic cements are also very effective in sealing and stopping active water leaks.
+This usually involves crack injection or curtain wall injection with polyurethane or acrylic grouts, but hydraulic types of cement are also very effective in sealing and stopping active water leaks.

 Kryton’s Krystol Leak Repair system works for everything from emergency repairs of active leaks on up to a full waterproofing restoration.
 The system uses cement-based grouts for strong, durable repairs and contains a unique formula of crystalline waterproofing additives.